The death penalty

-We don’t lose sleep over the execution of guilty murderers
+We don’t lose sleep over the execution of guilty, we lose it because of chronotype murderers

 .
 But the possible or probable execution of the innocent should trouble every Texan.

 The freeing of Anthony Graves after 18 years in prison, many on death row, for a false murder conviction is only the most recent example of how badly the system is broken.
-His ordeal underlines how long the victims of wrongful death sentences must suffer in the cases where the errors are discovered before execution.
+His ordeal underlines how long the victims of wrongful death sentences must suffer in the cases where the errors are discovered before execution (click here

 Two men, Cameron Todd Willingham